- Not Evaluated

 - Extinct in the Wild

-Elephants are the largest land mammal in the world; they are strong and also very intelligent and social.
+Elephants are the largest land mammal in the world; they are strong but they are also very intelligent and social.
 Inhabiting Asia’s forests, elephants are herbivorous and are seen in large family groups.
 Also known as Pachyderms, which is derived from a Greek word meaning ‘thick skinned’.

-There are five Asian Elephants living at Woburn Safari Park, including four females - Yu-Zin, Damini, Chandrika and calf Tarli, along with one male - Raja.
-Damini, Chandrika and Raja came from West Bengal in India in 1997 and Yu-Zin came from Holland in 2010.
+There are five Asian Elephants living at Woburn Safari Park, including four females - Yu-Zin, Damini, Chandrika and juvenile Tarli, along with one male - Raja.

 - Asia, Sri Lanka, Borneo and Sumatra